VeganPorkChop/Engineering-4_Notebook/README.md

 * The abort function took a while too find, still isn't 100% reliable, something about how the function stops the code doesn't always work on VS Code.
 * The input pullup up took too long because the pins on the pico connect in weird ways so the "highways" can have multiple pins sprouting from them, but they can't receive more than one input.

+## Launch_Pad_Part_4_(Servo)

+### Assignment Description

+Write your assignment description here.
+What is the purpose of this assignment?
+It should be at least a few sentences.

+### Evidence

+Pictures / Gifs of your work should go here.
+You need to communicate what your thing does.

+### Wiring

+This may not be applicable to all assignments.
+Anything where you wire something up, include the wiring diagram here.
+The diagram should be clear enough that I can recreate the wiring from scratch.

+### Code
+Give me a link to your code.
+[Something like this](https://github.com/millerm22/Engineering_4_Notebook/blob/main/Raspberry_Pi/hello_world.py).
+Don't make me hunt through your folders, give me a nice link to click to take me there!
+Remember to **COMMENT YOUR CODE** if you want full credit.

+### Reflection

+What went wrong / was challenging, how'd you figure it out, and what did you learn from that experience?
+Your goal for the reflection is to pass on knowledge that will make this assignment better or easier for the next person.
+Think about your audience for this one, which may be "future you" (when you realize you need some of this code in three months), me, or your college admission committee!

 &nbsp;